xinzhan/core-services.en/help/interface/core-services/core-services.md

 ### Customer Attributes

-Users that are added to the [!UICONTROL Customer Attributes] group will see the [!UICONTROL Customer Attributes] menu item on the left side of the Experience Cloud interface.
+Users that are added to the [!UICONTROL Customer Attributes] group can see the [!UICONTROL Customer Attributes] menu item on the left side of Experience Cloud.

 ## Begin sharing attribute and audience data {#section_960C06093623462E8EA247B3E97274A1}